teacher6/demo-repository/README.md

-# demo-repository
+# Demo Repository

+For demonstration purposes only.

-This is not a fuzzy spoon
+This is not a fuzzy spoon.